adityapandey9/rethinkdb-adapter/README.md

 	// If it doesn't exist, the adapter will create it automatically. session := getConnect()
 	a := rethinkadapter.NewAdapter(session) // Your RethinkDB Session.
+	//Or you can do this
+	a := rethinkadapter.NewAdapter(session, "database_name", "table_name") // Your RethinkDB Session.

 	e := casbin.NewEnforcer("examples/casbinmodel.conf", a)